“It will therefore be desirable from time to time that in certain passages the rhythm should be deliberately dissolved.” —Quintilian

 Meter is synonymous with regularly patterned stress rhythm, and the basic meters of English poetry are strong stress and accentual-syllabic.
 Strong stress counts only the beats per line, while accentual-syllabic counts both the beats and offbeats.
 Strong stress is the oldest meter in English and is found in Beowulf, written before 1000AD, and Piers Plowman, written in the late 14th century.
 It was then that Chaucer essentially invented the iambic pentameter, which belongs to the accentual-syllabic meter.
 (The iambic pentameter was new, but other kinds of accentual-syllabic poetry in English dated back to the 12th-century with the Ormulum.)
 Though accentual-syllabic would become the dominant meter in English, strong stress continued, as seen in the following:

-Edmund Spencer, Shepheardes Calender (February eclogue)
+Edmund Spenser, Shepheardes Calender (February eclogue)

 William Blake, Songs of Innocence and Experience